An integral sliding-mode parallel control approach for general nonlinear systems via piecewise affine linear models: Introduction

-By now, there have been few published results on the ISMC design for PWAs.
-Considering the equivalence between a T-S fuzzy system and an uncertain PWA~\cite{cao1997analysis}, a convenient extension might be made such that the fuzzy ISMC strategy in~\cite{ho2007robust} can be applied to PWAs.
-However, the fuzzy ISMC strategy in~\cite{ho2007robust} suffers from a restrictive assumption that each submodel of the fuzzy system must hold an identical constant input matrix, thus it faces significant conservativeness when dealing with general nonlinear systems.
-Various attempts have been made to weaken or remove this restrictive assumption.
-The approach in~\cite{choi2008robust} replaced this assumption by a less conservative assumption in the SMC design for fuzzy systems.
-A piecewise ISMC approach allowing different local input matrices can be found in the coauthor's previous work~\cite{xi2010piecewise} where the state space was divided into a series of subspaces and each subspace has its unique design of integral sliding surface.
-However, the high complexity of proposed strategy in~\cite{xi2010piecewise} obstructs its wide implementation in practice.
+By now, there have been few published results on ISMC design for PALMs.
+Considering the equivalence between a T-S fuzzy system and an uncertain PALM~\cite{cao1997analysis}, a convenient extension might be made such that the fuzzy ISMC strategy in~\cite{ho2007robust} can be applied to PALMs.
+However, the fuzzy ISMC strategy in~\cite{ho2007robust} suffers from a restrictive assumption that each submodel of the fuzzy system must hold an identical constant input matrix, thus it is confronted with significant conservativeness when being applied to general nonlinear systems.
+Various attempts have been made to weaken or remove this restrictive assumption~\cite{rubagotti2011integral,li2013adaptive,jiang2018novel}.
+The approach in~\cite{rubagotti2011integral} replaced this assumption by a less conservative assumption in SMC design for fuzzy systems.
+A piecewise ISMC approach allowing different local input matrices can be found in~\cite{xi2010piecewise} where the region of interest was split into a series of subspaces and unique integral sliding surface was constructed w.r.t. all subspaces.
+However, the high complexity of the approach in~\cite{xi2010piecewise} obstructs its wide implementation in practice.

+Compared with the T-S fuzzy model based approach in~\cite{gao2013universal}, a PALM models a general nonlinear system using linearization method~\cite{teixeira1998stabilizing}, which yields fewer plant rules in general and thus less conservative controller design.
+Nevertheless, the affine terms appearing in the local models of the PALM, on the other hand, lead to more complicated analysis and synthesis.
+Moreover, the commonly used piecewise static feedback controllers for PALMs~\cite{rodrigues2005piecewise} suffer from abrupt changes around the boundaries between different subspaces due to the switching behaviors of the systems.
+How to avoid this undesired chattering phenomenon needs further investigation.